Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-director.md

   When: Patient enters.

-  Then : Sensor identifies as patient, , Issues a card specific to the patient, increments the patient-visit-counter.
+  Then : Sensor identifies as patient, Issues a card specific to the patient, increments the patient-visit-counter.
+Display trend.

 Scenario: Compute parking slots to reserve for visiting specialists